mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 - combined physiological and behavioral data
   - metadata problem - live in different domains hard to collect it in a standardised way.

 - a grant working group would be very good and could be a magnet for users which then might check out the forums for other areas as well.

 ## Comments and discussion
 - Julien Colomb
-  - a lot of the discussed points are domain unspecific; could e.g. one general teaching concept for all areas.; there was an NFDI specific for teaching and will NFDI Neuro interact
+  - a lot of the discussed points are domain unspecific; could e.g. one general teaching concept be applied to all areas; to his knowledge an NFDI group specific for teaching exists, will NFDI Neuro interact with them.
-  - Otto Witte: This group will not apply in this NFDI round
+  - Otto Witte: This particular NFDI group will not apply during the current NFDI round.
-  - HScher: would advise against collaboration with another NFDI group since the users will be even more diverse than within the NFDI Neuro community
+  - Hansjoerg Scherberger: advises against collaboration with another NFDI group since the users will be even more diverse than within the NFDI Neuro community.
-  - TWachtler: question for community ... number of initiative for NFDI consortia for general topics e.g. generic data service.
-DFG decided on the first round not to consider overarching but rather consider only fachspezifische requests.
+  - Thomas Wachtler: this is a question for the community; there is a number of initiatives for general topics NFDI consortia e.g. for generic data service.
+The DFG decided during the first round to not to consider overarching but rather consider only "fachspezifische" requests.

 - Karl Kafitz
-  - re madgeburg issues: as long as dealing within a building collaboration its doable. but with larger collaboration issues with metadata arise, the exchange of data will be a problem - labbooks and software distributers are not willing to help with exporting to open formats.
-Within the scope of the NFDI approaching vendors might be more effective.
+  - with respect to the Madgeburg issues: as long as dealing within a building collaboration common data and metadata exchange is doable.
+With larger collaboration issues with metadata arise, the exchange of data will be a problem; labbooks and software distributers are not willing to help with exporting to open formats.
+Within the scope of the NFDI Neuro approaching vendors might be more effective.
-  - CSeidenbecher: good point, vendors are not very willing to support other formats.
+  - Constanze Seidenbecher: this is a good point, vendors are not very willing to support other formats than their own.
-  - KKafitz: Omero is already a good starting point
+  - Karl Kafitz: Omero is already a good starting point.

 - Pavol Bauer:
-  - the intersection of different steps in a workflow are important. how does a grad student get from omero to using datalad - this needs to be properly taught to be used
+  - the intersections of different steps in a workflow are important.
+How will grad students get from omero to using Datalad; this needs to be properly taught to be used.
-  - KKafitz: neuroimaging community already has some strategies how to open up formats but the strategies should be shared.
+  - Karl Kafitz: the neuroimaging community already has some strategies how to use and open up formats but these strategies should be shared and distributed to a broader .
-  - AStein: there already are connections to various consortia to share this kind of information.
+  - Alexandra Stein: exchange with various consortia already exists to share this kind of information.

-- AStein: CSeidenbacher - there was a workshop on already developed RDM strategies.
-NFDI Neuro wants to build up a repo on strategies and bring the participants together.
+- Alexandra Stein: with respect to Constanze Seidenbacher; there was a workshop in Magdeburg on developed RDM strategies.
+NFDI Neuro wants to build up a repository on such strategies and bring participants together in future workshops.

 - Julien Colomb
-  - what should people write at the grant application level. what should they write in CRC grants - can NFDI Neuro raise the quality in grant writing as well?
+  - what should people write at the grant application level; e.g. what should they write in CRC grants; can NFDI Neuro raise the quality in grant writing as well?
-  - TWachtler: would be a good idea to enforce this.
+  - Thomas Wachtler: it would be a good idea to enforce this.
-  - CSeidenbacher: held a workshop in grant writing - they profited very much about writing the non-scientific side.
+  - Constanze Seidenbacher: a workshop in grant writing was already held; the participants profited a lot with respect to writing the non-scientific side.

 - Sonja Gruen
-  - DFG is asking for Data management plan? it is not really relevant for funding right now, but it should change soon.
+  - from her experience the DFG is currently not asking for or evaluating Data management plans too much, but this should change soon and also should from her point of view.
-  - CSeidenbacher: some grants failed due to lacking RDM plan.
+  - Constanze Seidenbacher: in her experience some grants already failed due to a lacking or unsatisfying RDM plan.
-  - SGruen: will push the DFG to take more care about considering RDM plans.
+  - Sonja Gruen: the DFG should be pushed to take more care about considering RDM plans.
-  - OWitte: in many collaborative research centers applications the RDM plan is already a very important point.
+  - Otto Witte: in many collaborative research center applications the RDM plan is already a very important point.
-  - PTovote: had application with DFG where a not well developed RDM plan was criticised.
+  - Philip Tovote: they had an application to the DFG where a not well developed RDM plan was criticised.

 ## Chat
 Julien Colomb